shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 mathjax: true
 ---

 In the [previous posts](https://shriv.github.io/Playgrounds-vs-pubs/), we calculated accessibility in terms of distance.
 Distance is an excellent metric for driving or walking on flat land.
-For short travels by car or walking on flat land, distance can be directly converted to travel time.
-Most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand) or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
+For short travels by car or walking on flat land, distance can be directly converted to travel time - since most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand) or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
 Hills are not an issue for drivers provided road quality and safety are no different to flat land.
 But hills do impact travel time for pedestrians; which in turn impacts accessibility.

 > _How prohibitive is Wellington’s topology on pedestrian accessibility to playgrounds?_